 The two items above can play a large role in streamlining the communications side of open enrollment – adjusting communications timelines based on previous years and taking advantage of automated reminders are always good ideas.
 To avoid unwanted outcomes such as extending the open enrollment window or drafting hasty follow-up messages, it’s advisable to put together a multi-pronged communications plan that incorporates several different methods and forums.

 This is particularly important for businesses with hybrid workforces, which have become increasingly common since the covid-19 pandemic.
-By combining in-person verbal announcements with email campaigns, targeted in-platform reminders, Slack or Teams notifications, and even SMS messages to employees with corporate phones into a single communications blanket, it will be nearly impossible for employees to be caught unawares when the open enrollment window closes.
+By combining in-person verbal announcements with email campaigns, targeted in-platform reminders, Slack or Teams notifications, and even SMS messages into a single communications blanket, it will be nearly impossible for employees to be caught unawares when the open enrollment window closes.

 For more open enrollment tips and tricks, check out this blog: Active vs. Passive Open Enrollment: Weighing the Pros and Cons.